 Abby Hickman

-Abby Hickman is a junior pursuing a dual major in Paper Science and Engineering (PSE) and Chemical Engineering.
-Originally from Lexington, Virginia, she has completed two summer internships with International Paper in Franklin, Virginia.
-At NC State, Abby serves as a College of Natural Resources (CNR) Ambassador, a PSE Recruitment Intern, a member of the Pulp and Paper Advisory Board’s Student Advisory Committee, and the Prenight Coordinator for the Technical Association of the Pulp and Paper Industry (TAPPI).
-As a James Buzzard Leadership Fellow, she is eager to engage with the CNR network and enhance her leadership abilities through learning from a diverse array of professionals across the industry.
+Abby Hickman is a third-year student pursuing a dual major in paper science and engineering and chemical engineering.
+She is from Lexington, Virginia.
+Hickman has completed two summer internships with International Paper in Franklin, Virginia.
+At NC State, Hickman serves as a College of Natural Resources ambassador, a paper science and engineering recruitment intern, a member of the pulp and paper advisory board’s student advisory committee and the pre-night coordinator for the Technical Association of the Pulp and Paper Industry.
+As a James Buzzard Leadership Fellow, Hickman is eager to engage with the College of Natural Resources network and enhance her leadership abilities by learning from a diverse array of professionals across the industry.

 Hanna Hoeing

-Hanna Hoeing is a senior from Allentown, Pennsylvania, majoring in Sport Management with minors in Business Administration and Psychology.
-She is a student manager for the women’s basketball team at NC State and is surrounded by exceptional leadership every day.
-This fall, she will intern with the NC State Athletics Department in facilities and game-day operations department.
-She is passionate about the behind-the-scenes aspects of sports and is excited to further develop her leadership and operations experience.
-Hanna looks forward to learning from industry professionals and continuing to grow as a future leader in the sports industry, where she can learn more about herself and build new relationships.
+Hanna Hoeing is a fourth-year student majoring in sport management with minors in business administration and psychology.
+She is from Allentown, Pennsylvania.
+Hoeing is a student manager for the women’s basketball team at NC State, where she is surrounded by exceptional leadership every day.
+This fall, she will intern with the NC State Athletics Department in the facilities and game-day operations department.
+Hoeing is passionate about the behind-the-scenes aspects of sports and is excited to further develop her leadership and operations experience.
+She looks forward to learning from industry professionals and continuing to grow as a future leader in the sports industry.
+Hoeing hopes to learn more about herself and build new relationships along the way.

 McNeill Jordan

-McNeill Jordan is a junior from Matthews, North Carolina, studying Environmental Sciences, focusing on Environmental Restoration, with minors in History and Environmental Technology and Management.
-Last year, he interned at NC State through the campus as a Classroom Program as a Sustainable Landscape Practices Intern and served as a Peer Leader in the Environmental First Year Program.
-McNeill loves playing sports and spending time outdoors, and he is motivated to protect the environment for the enjoyment of future generations.
-He hopes to attend law school and practice environmental law.
-McNeill is looking forward to becoming more connected with different members of the CNR community and developing his leadership skills through active learning opportunities in the James Buzzard Leadership Development Program.
+McNeill Jordan is a third-year student studying environmental sciences with a focus on environmental restoration and minors in history and environmental technology and management.
+He is from Matthews, North Carolina.
+Jordan interned last year at NC State through the Campus As A Classroom Program as a sustainable landscape practices intern and served as a peer leader in the Environmental First Year Program.
+He loves playing sports and spending time outdoors, and he is motivated to protect the environment for the enjoyment of future generations.
+Jordan hopes to attend law school and practice environmental law.
+He is looking forward to becoming more connected with different members of the College of Natural Resources community and developing his leadership skills through active learning opportunities in the James Buzzard Leadership Development Program.

 Caitlin Kelly

-Caitlin Kelly is a senior from Cape Cod, Massachusetts, majoring in sport management with minors in business administration, entrepreneurship, and global leadership and team decision making.
-Her education has broadened her understanding of both domestic and international business.
-Passionate about fitness, sports and travel, she brings that energy into all her work.
-Caitlin hopes to become a sports agent, combining her interests in sports, finance and global business.
+Caitlin Kelly is a fourth-year student majoring in sport management with minors in business administration, entrepreneurship and global leadership and team decision making.
+She is from Cape Cod, Massachusetts.
+Kelly’s education has broadened her understanding of both domestic and international business.
+Passionate about fitness, sports, and travel, she brings that energy into all her work.
+Kelly hopes to become a sports agent, combining her interests in sports, finance and global business.
 She was part of the 2025 Shelton Leadership Center Global Leadership Minor cohort, an experience that deepened her love for travel and strengthened her commitment to purposeful, values-driven leadership.
-She looks forward to making a meaningful impact through the James Buzzard Leadership Development Program.
+Kelly looks forward to making a meaningful impact through the James Buzzard Leadership Development Program.

 Marley Kelly

-Marley Kelly is a senior majoring in Fisheries, Wildlife, and Conservation Biology with a minor in Applied Ecology.
-Marley is from Hayesville, North Carolina, where she loves to explore the mountains.
-She is the current president of Leopold Wildlife Club and served as a peer mentor for the TRIO program at NCSU.
-She worked as an intern at the NC Museum of Natural Sciences and at Wildlands Engineering.
-Marley is passionate about connecting people with nature and addressing environmental justice issues.
-After graduation, she hopes to work towards equitable and sustainable solutions to ecological problems.
-Through the James Buzzard Leadership Program, she hopes to learn how to better connect with communities and develop her personal leadership skills.
+Marley Kelly is a fourth-year student majoring in fisheries, wildlife and conservation biology with a minor in applied ecology.
+She is from Hayesville, North Carolina, where she loves to explore the mountains.
+Kelly is the current president of Leopold Wildlife Club and served as a peer mentor for the TRIO program at NC State.
+She interned at the North Carolina Museum of Natural Sciences and at Wildlands Engineering.
+Kelly is passionate about connecting people with nature and addressing environmental justice issues.
+After graduation, she hopes to work toward equitable and sustainable solutions to ecological problems.
+Through the James Buzzard Leadership Development Program, Kelly hopes to learn how to better connect with communities and develop her personal leadership skills.

 Abigail (Abby) Kidder

-Abigail (Abby) Kidder is a senior majoring in parks, recreation and tourism management with minors in economics and business administration.
-Originally from Lenoir, North Carolina, she is passionate about sustainable tourism and community development.
+Abigail Kidder is a fourth-year student majoring in parks, recreation and tourism management with minors in economics and business administration.
+She is from Lenoir, North Carolina.
+Kidder is passionate about sustainable tourism and community development.
 She has conducted research with the People-First Tourism Lab and works with NC State Tourism Extension on the Rural Tourism Institute.
-Abby has interned in hospitality and will join a tourism economics consulting team this summer.
-On campus, she serves as president of the Tourism Management Association and a team lead for Alternative Service Breaks.
-She looks forward to growing as a leader through the James Buzzard Leadership Development Program.
+Kidder has interned in hospitality and will join a tourism economics consulting team this summer.
+On campus, she serves as president of the Tourism Management Association and as a team lead for Alternative Service Breaks.
+Kidder looks forward to growing as a leader through the James Buzzard Leadership Development Program.

 Catherine Kirch

-Catherine Kirch is a senior from Cary, North Carolina, majoring in sustainable materials and technology with minors in environmental science and marine science.
-She hopes to use her background to advance industrial sustainability and eco-friendly product development.
-On campus, she’s been involved in research, student leadership and sustainability initiatives, including a project to recycle 3D printing scraps.
-This year, she will serve as a James Buzzard Leadership Development Program Fellow, Campus Circularity intern and vice president of the SMT Student Association.
+Catherine Kirch is a fourth-year student majoring in sustainable materials and technology with minors in environmental sciences and marine science.
+She is from Cary, North Carolina.
+Kirch hopes to use her background to advance industrial sustainability and eco-friendly product development.
+She has been involved in research, student leadership and sustainability initiatives on campus, including a project to recycle 3D printing scraps.
+This year, Kirch will serve as a James Buzzard Leadership Development Program Fellow, Campus Circularity intern and vice president of the Sustainable Materials and Technology Student Association.
 She looks forward to growing as a leader and learning from peers and mentors.

 Raksha Mahesh

-Raksha Mahesh is a senior majoring in Environmental Sciences with a Data Analysis concentration and minoring in Biological Sciences and Economics.
+Raksha Mahesh is a fourth-year student majoring in environmental sciences with a data analysis concentration with minors in biological sciences and economics.
 She was born and raised in Apex, North Carolina.
-She has always been passionate about wildlife and natural resources conservation and plans to work in the climate mitigation or corporate sustainability field.
-In her free time, she enjoys traveling, watching reality tv, and hanging out with her friends.
-Raksha is excited to join the program and have the opportunity to grow as a leader, along with building relationships with new people.
+Mahesh has always been passionate about wildlife and natural resources conservation and plans to work in climate mitigation or corporate sustainability.
+In her free time, she enjoys traveling, watching reality television and hanging out with her friends.
+Mahesh is excited to join the program and to have the opportunity to grow as a leader, along with building relationships with new people.

 Alden Mazo

-Alden Mazo is a junior from Chattanooga, Tennessee.
-She is majoring in Fisheries, Wildlife, and Conservation Biology with a minor in Marine Science.
-Alden is passionate about the outdoors and spends her free time climbing, running, and backpacking.
+Alden Mazo is a third-year student majoring in fisheries, wildlife and conservation biology with a minor in marine science.
+She is from Chattanooga, Tennessee.
+Mazo is passionate about the outdoors and spends her free time climbing, running and backpacking.
 She has been involved with sea turtle research for the past five years and spends her summers working for the Caretta Research Project, a loggerhead sea turtle conservation project in Georgia.
-She is particularly interested in the ways humans impact sea turtles and the ways we can continue to develop more successful and efficient ways of managing sea turtle populations.
-Through the James Buzzard Leadership Development Program, Alden is excited to enhance her leadership skills and become better equipped to tackle challenging environmental issues.
+Mazo is particularly interested in the ways humans impact sea turtles and the ways we can continue to develop more successful and efficient methods of managing sea turtle populations.
+Through the James Buzzard Leadership Development Program, Mazo is excited to enhance her leadership skills and become better equipped to tackle challenging environmental issues.

 Hannah Miller

-Hannah Miller is a senior majoring in Environmental Sciences with a focal area in Natural Resource Policy.
-Originally from Charlottesville, Virginia, she enjoys the access to environmental stewardship and general appreciation for nature in North Carolina.
-As a high schooler, she learned about endangered species, water quality, and other environmental issues, which inspired her passion for the environment.
-Pursuing an interdisciplinary major, she hopes to work in environmental education in the future, either as a teacher at the high school level or through public outreach in a non-governmental organization.
-Hannah currently serves as Co-President of Epsilon Eta Iota, secretary of Forestry and Environmental Resources Leadership Board (FERLB), and as a CNR Ambassador.
-Using prior leadership experiences, she hopes to elevate and apply her knowledge as a James Buzzard Leadership fellow.
+Hannah Miller is a fourth-year student majoring in environmental sciences with a focal area in natural resource policy.
+She is from Charlottesville, Virginia.
+Miller enjoys the access to environmental stewardship and general appreciation for nature in North Carolina.
+She became passionate about the environment as a high schooler when she learned about endangered species, water quality and other environmental issues.
+Pursuing an interdisciplinary major, Miller hopes to work in environmental education in the future, either as a teacher at the high school level or through public outreach in a non-governmental organization.
+She currently serves as co-president of Epsilon Eta Iota, secretary of the Forestry and Environmental Resources Leadership Board and as a College of Natural Resources ambassador.
+Using her prior leadership experiences, Miller hopes to elevate and apply her knowledge as a James Buzzard Leadership Fellow.

 Rachael Mullins

-Rachael Mullins is a senior at NC State, double majoring in Natural Resources (Policy & Administration) and Political Science with a focus on conservation policy.
-Originally from the Chicago area, she moved to Raleigh to pursue her passion for conservation and public engagement.
-Rachael has worked as an agricultural research technician studying cover crop sustainability, interned with the NC Department of Agriculture division of Soil and Water Conservation, and helped organize a successful mayoral campaign in Raleigh.
+Rachael Mullins is a fourth-year student double majoring in natural resources (policy and administration) and political science with a focus on conservation policy.
+She is from the Chicago area and moved to North Carolina to pursue her passion for conservation and public engagement.
+Mullins has worked as an agricultural research technician studying cover crop sustainability, interned with the North Carolina Department of Agriculture’s Division of Soil and Water Conservation and helped organize a successful mayoral campaign in Raleigh.
 A NOLS graduate and active Ducks Unlimited volunteer, she hopes to serve in public office to help conserve America’s public lands.
-She is joining the James Buzzard Leadership Development Program to connect with fellow young leaders and grow her interdisciplinary collaboration skills.
+Mullins is joining the James Buzzard Leadership Development Program to connect with fellow young leaders and grow her interdisciplinary collaboration skills.

 Hana Robinson

-Hana Robinson is a natural resources major with a minor in forestry.
+Hana Robinson is a fourth-year student majoring in natural resources with a minor in forestry.
 A non-traditional student, she transferred from Central Piedmont Community College in Charlotte, North Carolina after working as a phlebotomist during COVID-19.
 Her service with AmeriCorps NCCC inspired her to return to school and pursue an environmental career.
-She is passionate about conservation, fire ecology and GIS, and plans to combine these interests in graduate school and beyond.
-A Goodnight Scholar, Hana mentors incoming transfer students, works in an entomology lab, and has researched the historical relationship between Native American communities and fire use.
+Robinson is passionate about conservation, fire ecology and GIS, and she plans to combine these interests in graduate school and beyond.
+A Goodnight Scholar, Robinson mentors incoming transfer students, works in an entomology lab and has researched the historical relationship between Native American communities and fire use.
 She looks forward to building leadership skills and connecting with peers through the James Buzzard Leadership Development Program.

 Catherine Stucker

-Catherine Stucker is a senior from Garner, North Carolina, majoring in Sport Management with a minor in Business Administration.
-She is passionate about sports, leadership, and getting involved in many organizations on campus.
-Catherine is a Chancellor‘s Aide, a College of Natural Resources Student Ambassador, an intern for Wolfpack Sports Properties, and most recently an intern with USA Baseball.
-Catherine‘s long term goal is to become a leader in college athletics or for a professional sports team specifically focused on operations, marketing and sport administration.
-Catherine is looking forward to the connections she will make through this program, along with enhancing her leadership skills, and collaborating with the rest of the James Buzzard cohort.
+Catherine Stucker is a fourth-year student majoring in sport management with a minor in business administration.
+She is from Garner, North Carolina.
+Stucker is passionate about sports, leadership and getting involved in many organizations on campus.
+She is a Chancellor’s Aide, a College of Natural Resources student ambassador, an intern for Wolfpack Sports Properties, and most recently, an intern with USA Baseball.
+Stucker’s long-term goal is to become a leader in college athletics or for a professional sports team, specifically focused on operations, marketing and sport administration.
+She is looking forward to the connections she will make through this program, along with enhancing her leadership skills and collaborating with the rest of the James Buzzard cohort.

 Emy Tran

-Emy Tran is a senior from Staley, North Carolina, double majoring in environmental sciences and fisheries, wildlife and conservation biology, with minors in entomology and applied ecology.
-She plans to pursue a career in wildlife conservation, advocating for a wide range of species by blending her knowledge of wildlife management and ecological systems.
-A member of the Goodnight Scholars Program, Emy served as DEI chair for Epsilon Eta Iota, conducted research in multiple NC State labs, and serves as a campus leader intern for the nonprofit Pro-Choice North Carolina.
+Emy Tran is a fourth-year student double majoring in environmental sciences and fisheries, wildlife and conservation biology with minors in entomology and applied ecology.
+She is from Staley, North Carolina.
+Tran plans to pursue a career in wildlife conservation, advocating for a wide range of species by blending her knowledge of wildlife management and ecological systems.
+She is a member of the Goodnight Scholars Program.
+Tran served as the diversity, equity and inclusion (DEI) chair for Epsilon Eta Iota, conducted research in multiple NC State labs and currently serves as a campus leader intern for the nonprofit Pro-Choice North Carolina.
 She hopes to earn a graduate degree in conservation biology after graduation.
-Emy looks forward to broadening her horizons, expanding her leadership skills, and learning from diverse leaders during her time in the James Buzzard Leadership Development Program.
+Tran looks forward to broadening her horizons, expanding her leadership skills and learning from diverse leaders during her time in the James Buzzard Leadership Development Program.